by Michaela Pershe, Birthright of Pittsburgh Volunteer

-When most people think of a diet, the most common thing that comes to mind is a strict regime of foods you can’t eat — usually with the end goal to lose weight.
-The purpose of a good prenatal diet, however, is not to lose weight and it is not super restrictive.
-Rather, diet in the pregnancy context refers to the types of food that are better for you to eat to support baby’s health and growth as well as your own!
+When most people think of a diet, the most common thought that comes to mind is a strict regimen of foods you can’t eat — usually with the goal to lose weight.
+The purpose of a good prenatal diet, however, is not to lose weight and it is not to be super restrictive.
+Rather, diet in the pregnancy context refers to the types of food that are better for you to eat to you’re your baby’s development as well as your own health!

 It’s easy to brush off prenatal nutrition by thinking: “Oh, I’m eating for two now.
 I’ll just double up on calories.”
-However, the amount of calories you consume doesn’t matter as much as the quality of foods that you eat.
-As the baby is busy growing inside of you she/he needs nutrients from your body to be healthy and strong before delivery.
-Without additional food nutrients from your diet, or nutritional food choices, the baby will extract the nutrients from your body and you will feel more tired, weak and out of sorts because your body doesn’t have sufficient vitamins and nutrients to keep you going as well.
+However, the amount of calories you consume doesn’t matter as much as the quality of foods you eat.
+Your baby is busy growing inside of you and using nutrients from your body to become healthy and strong before delivery.
+Without additional nutrients from your diet or food choices, the baby will take nutrients from your body and you might feel more tired, weak and out of sorts because your body doesn’t have sufficient vitamins and nutrients to keep you going as well.

-Magnesium and Vitamin C are both crucial to good fetal development, as well as folic acid.
-A natural, plant-based prenatal vitamin might be the most helpful and healthful because it contains natural ingredients instead of sugars and artificial fillers.
-You can distinguish between these and other prenatal vitamins by looking at the ingredient list and searching for those that show real food, such as “oranges” or “cherries” instead of the “Vitamin C” listing.
-The more nonspecific the prenatal vitamin listing, the more likely it might be derived from an artificial or overworked source.
-Again, it is always recommended to first ask your doctor for names of dependable brands of prenatal vitamins to take at one of your appointments.
-Your doctor should assist you in selecting prenatal vitamins.
+Magnesium and Vitamin C are both crucial to good development as well as folic acid.
+A natural, plant-based prenatal vitamin will be the most helpful and healthful because they rely on natural ingredients instead of sugars and other artificial fillers.
+You can distinguish between these and other prenatal vitamins by looking at the ingredients list and searching for those that indicate they are real food, such as “oranges” or “cherries” instead of an ambiguous reference to “Vitamin C.” The more vague the vitamin listing, the more likely it is from an artificial or overworked source.
+It is important to ask your doctor for names of good brands of prenatal vitamins to take at one of your appointments.
+Your doctor will recommend the best prenatal vitamins you should begin taking.

-Another great way to maintain a healthy diet during pregnancy is to look at the types of food you are eating and move more towards “whole” foods, instead of ones that are processed or come prepackaged and pre-frozen.
+Another way to maintain a healthy diet during pregnancy is to look at the types of food you are eating and prefer “whole” foods instead of foods that are processed, prepackaged or prefrozen.

-As always, a good mixture of raw and cooked fruits and vegetables contributes very much to your overall well-being!
+A good mixture of raw and cooked fruits and vegetables contributes to good nutrition!

-If you followed a certain diet or lifestyle before pregnancy, speak with your doctor about healthy ways you can maintain your routines during pregnancy.
-Most importantly, you should also always speak to your doctor or care practitioner about any kind of diet or foods you want to eat during pregnancy to make sure it is safe for both you and your little one.
+If you followed a certain diet or lifestyle before pregnancy, speak with your doctor about ways to continue these patterns for you and your baby.
+You should always speak to your doctor or care practitioner about any kind of diet or foods you might want to eat during pregnancy to make sure it is safe for both you and your little one.

-Good nutrition is important throughout your life, not just when you are pregnant.
-However, it is especially important when your body is growing and supporting another little person and when you are ready to deliver.
-It is crucial for your own health and your baby’s development so you both can be stronger and healthier.
+Good nutrition is important all the time, not only when you are pregnant.
+However, it is especially important during this time of your life when your body is growing and supporting another little person and when you go to deliver.
+It is crucial for both your own health and your baby’s development so you can both be stronger and happier.

 - The Mama Natural: Week by Week Guide to Pregnancy and Childbirth by Genevieve Howland (pages 19-31) 2017 Edition.